surma/surma.dev/content/things/less-snakeoil.md

 ![SixBench performance comparison of for-loops](sixbench.png)

 Another example: Until about a year ago, using [a for-of-loop to iterate over an array was 17x slower than using a normal for-loop](http://incaseofstairs.com/six-speed/) (Note: six-bench was run in April 2017.
 Lots of things have changed since then in v8 and babel).
-I still see people swearing off of for-of loops because of this finding.
+I still see people avoiding for-of loops because of this finding.

 Let's look at concrete numbers: I iterated over an array with 100 elements in Chrome 55 (released in December 2016, before six-speed was run).
 Once with a for-of and once with a normal for-loop:

 * **for-of-loop:** 134µs
 * **vanilla for-loop: **65µs

 Clearly, the vanilla for-loop is faster (in Chrome 55), but the for-of loop gives you implicit boundary checks and makes the body of your loop more readable as you don't have to use index notation.
 Is that worth saving ~60µs?
 Well, _it depends_.
-If you were using for-of loops in a hot path (like code that runs every frame of a WebGL app), you might have point.
-However, if you were just iterating over a couple dozens of elements once the user clicks a button, I wouldn't bother thinking about performance.** I always err on the side of readability. **And for what it's worth, in today's Chrome 70, both loops are _exactly_ the same speed.
+Almost always the answer is no. If you were using for-of loops in a hot path (like code that runs every frame of a WebGL app), you might have a point.
+However, if you were just iterating over a couple dozen elements once the user clicks a button, I wouldn't bother thinking about performance.** I always err on the side of readability. **And for what it's worth, in today's Chrome 70, both loops are _exactly_ the same speed.
 Thanks, V8 team!

 ![Code for benchmarking for-loops](forbench.png)

 ## It depends (on the context).

-With all that said: There is no performance advices that is _always_ good.
+With all that said: There is no performance advice that is _always_ good.
 Heck, there's barely any performance advice that is _mostly_ good*.
 Technical requirements, target audiences, target devices and company priorities just differ too much from case to case. _It depends._ If you want my advice, here's how I try to do tackle optimizations:

 1. **Set yourself a budget.**
 2. **Measure.**